forestgrape/coronavirus/7_social/controlling.md

 > Well not quite, the evolution of directed flying is possible, but not so fast: There are [life forms](../2_biological/life-forms.md) which are capable of directed flying such as insects or birds.
 Like all higher life forms, these flying life forms likely evolved from [RNA life forms](../2_biological/life-forms.md#ssrna) similar to coronaviruses.
 But this evolution took place during billions of years.

-### Adaption of Measures

-> written in May to July 2020, updates to be done

-* Monitoring the personal/frequent customers of open(ed) businesses can help to discover a new/increased Sars-CoV-2 spread.
-Representative samples twice per week should do the job.
-* Step by Step adjusting helps to find a balance without many sudden/abrupt changes.
-* All people belonging to a risk group for severe Covid-19 should be eligible to obtain free masks from pharmacies and doctors.
-The health care professionals should evaluate the model for a good fit and instruct the usage.
-* Staff and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
-Tests can also be used to do sampling to have an overview.
-Early action is important in these settings.
-Overall good life quality should be the goal, e.g. long-term prohibit visits is likely no solution.